Help

 Below you can read the instructor's textual evaluation and feedback.

-19. Class Quiz (group test filling) - for instructors
+19. Virtual room (group test writing) - for instructors

-With the help of the Class Quiz the instructor can distribute tests to the participants and track each response of all the participants in real time.
-In the Class Quiz or in the traditional education, the instructor / teacher distributes the tests to the people who are physically present in the same place on the site, or sends the link to the students during the online education.
+With the help of the virtual room, the instructor can distribute tests to the participants and track each response of all the participants in real time.
+In the virtual room or in the traditional education, the instructor / lecturer distributes the tests to the people who are physically present in the same place on the site, or sends the link to the students during the online education.

-To use the Class Quiz, the teacher must register, students are not required (just enter a nickname).
+To use the virtual room, the teacher must register, students are not required (just enter a nickname).
+Howebsitever, in order to keep track of the tests completed by a student, the student must also register.

-The Class Quiz is usually for a single occasion, used for 1-2 hours.
-However, the Class Quiz will remain open until the instructor closes it, so it can be open for days.
+The virtual room is usually for a single occasion, used for 1-2 hours.
+Howebsitever, the room will remain open until the instructor closes it, so it can be open for days.

-The Class Quiz works as follows: The instructor creates a Class Quiz with a unique link.
-Participants enter the Class Quiz with the link provided.
+The room works as follows: The instructor creates a virtual room with a unique link.
+Participants enter the room with the link provided.
 The instructor distributes the tests, which participants can complete only once.
-After the specified time, the instructor can finish completing the tests and project the results in the Class Quiz.
+After the specified time, the instructor can finish completing the tests and project the results in the room.

-You can start a new Class Quiz by clicking on the Class Quiz button above the test card while viewing a tutorial.
-Additional tests can be distributed later in this Class Quiz.
+you can start a new room by clicking on the Virtual Room button above the test home page while viewing a tutorial to create a new room and assigning it immediately.
+Additional tests can be distributed later in this room.

-Click the Copy icon next to the ID in the upper-right corner of the Class Quiz to copy the link for participants for the Class Quiz.
-This can be emailed to participants or projected.
-For example: https://example.com/terem/ABC-123
+Click the Copy icon next to the ID in the upper-right corner of the room to copy the link for the room.
+This will be emailed to participants or projected.
+For example: https://example.com/room/N7E-3FF

-After entering their names, participants enter the Class Quiz where they can start the tests.
+After entering their names, participants enter the room where they can start the tests.

 The instructor will see a list of participants in the Connected Students section.